contivero/cstuff/cpuzzles/puzzle05.md

 	printf("In foobar1\n");
 }

 void
 foobar2(){
 	printf("In foobar2\n");
 }

 int
 main(void){
 	foobar1(33, 'a');
 	foobar2();
 	return 0;
 }
 ```
-Answer:
+## Answer
 Specifying the parameter list as `void` is the correct way of saying "no
 parameters" in C. Leaving it empty means variable arguments (i.e. the function
 can take any number of parameters of unknown type).
-*Always use void when the function takes no arguments so the compiler can detect the error!*
+__Always use void when the function takes no arguments so the compiler can detect the error!__